 Class 4 Felonies - A Class 4 felony is punishable by two to ten years’ imprisonment and a fine of up to $100,000.

 Class 5 Felonies – Class 5 felonies are sometimes classified as either a felony or a misdemeanor dependent upon several factors, including how the judge perceives your case.
-A Class 5 felony is punishable by: one to ten years in prison (when the conviction is a felony), or up to 12 months in jail and a fine of $2,500 (misdemeanor).
+A Class 5 felony is punishable by one to ten years in prison (when the conviction is a felony), or up to 12 months in jail and a fine of $2,500 (misdemeanor).

 Class 6 Felonies - Class 6 felonies are the least serious felonies in Virginia.
 Like Class 5 felonies, Class 6 felonies can go either way.
-They are typically punishable by: one to five years in prison (felony), or up to 12 months in jail and a fine of $2,500 (misdemeanor).
+They are typically punishable by one to five years in prison (felony), or up to 12 months in jail and a fine of $2,500 (misdemeanor).

 Plea Bargain Outcomes

 Felony plea bargains in Virginia are perhaps the most difficult and complex negotiations.
 For all involved, the stakes are very high and any wrong decision can lead to having a felony record, paying large fines and spending years in prison.
 Jurisdictions differ in how they resolve such cases.
-Some require working out a plea at the preliminary stage of hearing, others may go right to the trial.
+Some require working out a plea at the preliminary stage of the hearing, others may go right to the trial.

 Certain felony charges, which can also be considered a misdemeanor, are usually resolved at the preliminary hearing stage and have plea deals very similar to the aforesaid misdemeanor plea bargains.
 They can also happen at the Circuit Court level.
 Generally, most felony plea deals revolve around the Virginia Sentencing Guidelines that provide a recommended range of punishment for the offense.
 Based on the guidelines, plea deals will either prescribe a particular punishment or cap the recommended punishment.
-At times, the plea bargain will have specific charges dropped without any sentence agreement, thereby making a huge impact on the guidelines and your future.
+At times, the plea bargain will have specific charges dropped without any sentencing agreement, thereby making a huge impact on the guidelines and your future.